|Some People Do Well|

 A zero-carb diet can be a good low-carb option for those who can't process carbohydrate, but are they useful for everyone?

-Jeff wanted to find out.
+That's what Jeff wanted to find out.

-So he decided to drastically up his calories and fat percentage for 30 days.
+Jeff decided to drastically up his calories and fat percentage for 30 days.
 The essence of what he did was overeat on a very low-carb diet, sometimes referred to as overfeeding, since he went way over what the calorie theory said his maintenance should be.

 This experiment took place several years ago.
 I honestly do not remember the exact proportions of protein to fat he ate that month.
 That detail would be vital to know.
 I just remember that he cut his carbs to the bone, what Dr. Atkins called biologically zero, and reported his daily weight for the Magic Bus folks.